 2,275 dollars.
-That's the value of food being tossed each year by the average American household, in part due to the confusion over "SELL BY," "BEST BY," and "USE BY" dates according to the editors of Prevention Magazine, April 2017 issue.
+That's the value of the food tossed yearly by the average American household, in part due to the confusion over the "SELL BY," "BEST BY," and "USE BY" dates, according to the editors of Prevention Magazine, April 2017 issue.

-These official-looking date stamps aren't required by the USDA but are instead left up to the food manufacturer to decide, and although they're meant to be helpful, they can be a little confusing.
+These official-looking date stamps are not a requirement of the USDA but are instead left up to the food manufacturer to decide, and although they're meant to be helpful, they can be a little confusing.

 - SELL BY: This is a guide for retailers, expressing when the product should be sold or removed from the store shelf; still plenty of time to consume.